 Seating rights

-Employers will be required to provide sufficient seats or chairs with backrests for all employees for the performance of their duties or for periodic rest during the workday.
+Employers are required to provide sufficient seats or chairs with backrests for all employees for the performance of their duties or for periodic rest during the workday.

 For periodic rest, the seats or chairs with backrests must be located at designated rest areas within the workplace.
-The Decree does not define the frequency or length of “periodic rest,” although this would likely include a break of at least half an hour during the continuous working day, which employees are entitled to under the existing Federal Labor Law.
+The Decree and the Regulations do not define the frequency or length of “periodic rest,” although this would likely include a break of at least half an hour during the continuous working day, which employees are entitled to under the existing Federal Labor Law.

 The Decree requires employers to provide such chairs with backrests in service, commercial and similar workplaces, but does not specify exemptions for any industry except for industrial workplaces.
 Accordingly, it is likely that all employers will have to comply.

-For industrial workplaces (not specifically defined in the Federal Labor Law or the Decree, but would likely include industrial activities such as manufacturing, mining and construction), the requirement to provide chairs with backrests will not apply only if the nature of the work does not permit sitting down during the performance of duties.
+For industrial workplaces (not specifically defined in the Federal Labor Law, the Decree, or the Regulations, but would likely include industrial activities such as manufacturing, mining and construction), the requirement to provide chairs with backrests will apply only if the nature of the work allows it (i.e., if any of the work can be done sitting down).

-The Ministry of Labor and Social Welfare is expected to issue corresponding implementing regulations on occupational risk factors within 30 days of the effective date of the Decree (by 17 July 2025).
-These regulations may provide more clarity on how seating rights should be implemented by employers.
+The Ministry of Labor and Social Welfare has issued corresponding implementing regulations on occupational risk factors on 17 July 2025, which provide more clarity on how seating rights should be implemented by employers.
+Key employer obligations set out in the Regulations include:

 Prohibition on extended periods of standing

-Employers will be prohibited from requiring employees to remain standing during the entire workday.
-Employers will also not be permitted to prohibit employees periodically sitting down during the performance of their duties.
-More clarity on the definition of “periodically” may be available in the implementing regulations to be released.
+Employers are prohibited from requiring employees to remain standing during the entire workday.
+Employers are also not permitted to prohibit employees periodically sitting down during the performance of their duties.

 New requirements for internal labor regulations